As an artist I started using glow in the dark paint in 2011 and it is an amazing medium of constantly moving and changing light.

-All my paints are exclusive to Stella Murals, almost every project I paint requires a different formula, these are many times brighter than glow in the dark vinyls, inks and craft paints.
+All my paints are exclusive, almost every project I paint requires a different formula, these are many times brighter than glow in the dark printed inks.

-Stella Murals' stars and artwork glows for approx. 12 hours with sufficient charging with bright light.
-Using a room's natural daylight and a 10 minute 'top up' with a bright light at night is sufficient to give a bright 12 hour glow.
+All my work glows for approx. 12 hours with sufficient charging with bright light.
+Using a room's natural daylight and a 10 minute top up with a bright light at night is sufficient to get that all night glow.

-There is no need to buy expensive UV tubes or novelty UV torches, which are usually fake.
+There's no need to buy expensive UV tubes or novelty UV torches.
 Bright fluorescent lights (compact or tubes) work really well.
-Nearly all rooms already have perfect lighting conditions for the stars to charge and glow well.
+Most rooms already have perfect lighting conditions for the stars to charge and glow well.

 The only lights I’ve found that are not suitable for charging are dim incandescent bulbs.
-I’ve even used bright LED’s which emit less UV but found they work using other colours in the spectrum.
+Bright LEDs are also fine.

-If you have an area like a basement, home theatre, or room with little daylight you must use a bright light to compensate from the lack of daylight.
+If you have a dark area like a basement, home theatre, or room with little daylight you must use a bright light to compensate.
 In those dim or dark areas it is best to get as much direct light on the stars as possible.
 In a basement bedroom sometimes a floor lamp directed at the ceiling is an easy solution.

 You’ll only see glow colours when the paint is 100% charged.
 As the stored light starts to run out and fade the glow will always be a white colour.
 This is common to all glow in the dark paints.
 The white after-glow will continue to fade but you will easily see it glowing all night long.

-The art is intended for use in a dark room at night.
+Glow decals are intended for use in a dark room at night.
 If you have the windows open on a moonlit night you won’t see the glow so clearly.
-If you are applying star stickers at night it always helps to give your eyes time to adjust after flicking off the lights to see your progress.
+If you are applying glow in the dark star stickers at night it always helps to give your eyes time to adjust after flicking off the lights to see your progress.

 All spaces have different lighting conditions but the general recommendations for any Stella Murals products are: